zalmoxes-laran/EM-blender-tools-doc/docs/installation.rst

 When a new version is available:

+1. Uninstall the previous version of EM Tools from Blender (if installed)
+2. Restart Blender to ensure all old files are cleared
-1. Download the new ``.zip`` file from the `GitHub Releases page <https://github.com/zalmoxes-laran/EM-blender-tools/releases>`_ or the `Download section of the Extended Matrix web site <https://www.extendedmatrix.org/download>`_
+3. Download the new ``.zip`` file from the `GitHub Releases page <https://github.com/zalmoxes-laran/EM-blender-tools/releases>`_ or the `Download section of the Extended Matrix web site <https://www.extendedmatrix.org/download>`_
-2. Install it using the process previously described
+4. Install it using the process previously described
-3. Blender will automatically update the existing installation
+5. Blender will automatically update the existing installation

 Development Setup
 -----------------